The primary objective of the OAD is not to promote astronomy education or outreach but to use astronomy for development.

 StarTalk radio – A commercial radio program devoted to all things space, hosted by renowned astrophysicist Neil deGrasse Tyson

-DIY – Astronomy activities and simulations
+DIY – Astronomy activities

 NASA Wavelength – A peer-reviewed digital collection of Earth and space science resources for educators of all levels

 AstroEdu – An open-access platform for peer-reviewed astronomy education activities

 Harvard-Smithsonian Center for Astrophysics – computer simulations and activities to make complex or abstract scientific ideas clearer and more accessible

 Toys from trash – create useful tools and educational toys from trash